bghira/SimpleTuner/OPTIONS.md

                         Learning rate for the discriminator adaptation.
                         Default: 1.0
   --adam_beta1 ADAM_BETA1
-                        The beta1 parameter for the Adam optimizer.
+                        The beta1 parameter for the Adam and other optimizers.
   --adam_beta2 ADAM_BETA2
-                        The beta2 parameter for the Adam optimizer.
+                        The beta2 parameter for the Adam and other optimizers.
   --adam_weight_decay ADAM_WEIGHT_DECAY
                         Weight decay to use.
   --adam_epsilon ADAM_EPSILON